Introduction

 -

-Verification of the D. melanogaster orthologue by performing a blastp search of the Genscan prediction (or other gene predictor, check for maximal congruence between the gene predictors and the various tracks conservation tracks).
-Search against the "Annotated proteins" database at FlyBase;
+Verification of the D. melanogaster orthologue by performing a blastp search of the Genscan prediction against the “Annotated proteins” database at FlyBase;

 -